Is Chicken Salad Safe During Pregnancy? (Updated 2026 Guide)

 Can pregnant women eat chicken salad?

 Yes, pregnant women can eat chicken salad when it's prepared safely.
-The key is ensuring the chicken is fully cooked to 165°F, using pasteurized mayonnaise, and either making it fresh at home or eating it immediately after preparation.
-Avoid premade deli chicken salads, as the FDA specifically recommends pregnant women skip these due to potential listeria contamination from improper storage temperatures.
+The key is ensuring the chicken is fully cooked to 165°F, using pasteurized mayonnaise, and making it fresh at home.
+However, premade chicken salad from deli counters should be avoided due to the risk of listeria contamination.
+If you're craving chicken salad, your safest option is to make it yourself with freshly cooked chicken.

 What are the risks of chicken salad during pregnancy?